CoStar (CSGP)

 Christian M. Lown, Chief Financial Officer

-Christian M. Lown joined CoStar Group as Chief Financial Officer, effective July 1, 2024.
-He is responsible for the finance function, including investor relations, business development, and facilities.
-Before joining CoStar, Mr. Lown served as Executive Vice President and Chief Financial Officer at Freddie Mac for four years.
-His experience also includes roles as EVP and CFO at Navient Corporation and over a decade in leadership positions at investment bank Morgan Stanley, where he co-led the Global FinTech and North America Banks and Diversified Finance investment banking practices.
-He also held positions at UBS Investment Bank, Credit Suisse First Boston, Peregrine Investment Bank, and Credit Lyonnaise Global Emerging Markets.
+Christian M. Lown was appointed Chief Financial Officer of CoStar Group, effective July 1, 2024.
+Prior to joining CoStar Group, he served as Executive Vice President and Chief Financial Officer at Freddie Mac from 2020 to 2024, and previously held the same role at Navient Corporation from 2017 to 2020.
+Before his CFO roles, Mr. Lown spent 11 years at Morgan Stanley, rising to Managing Director in the Financial Institutions Group, where he co-led the Global FinTech and North America Banks/Diversified Finance investment banking practices.
+In this capacity, he advised clients on capital markets transactions and mergers and acquisitions.
+His earlier career included positions at UBS, Credit Suisse First Boston, Peregrine Investment Bank, and Credit Lyonnaise Global Emerging Markets.

 Frank Simuro, Chief Technology Officer